navinsivakumar/Spoke/docs/HOWTO_DEPLOYING_GOOGLE_CLOUD_RUN.md

 You can either [install the Google Cloud SDK](https://cloud.google.com/sdk/docs/install) on your local machine or run these commands in a [Cloud Shell](https://cloud.google.com/shell).

+## Terraform

+There is a very experimental Terraform configuration available at https://github.com/navinsivakumar/spoke-on-gcp.
+The deployment configured there follows more or less the same model as is outlined here.

 ## Prepare GCP resources

 1. Select or [create](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) a Google Cloud project.
 The project needs to be linked to a billing account.
 Make note of your project name.